PedroZappa/42_CommonCore/README.md

 ## About :pushpin:

-This project contains the coursework developed during 42's Common Core.
+This repository contains the coursework developed for 42's Common Core.

 <div align="center">